 Henry Marten – soldier, member of parliament, organiser of the trial of Charles I and signatory of the king’s death warrant – is today a neglected figure of the seventeenth century.
 Yet at the fulcrum of English history during the turbulent years of the civil war, the protectorate and the restoration, he led a life both extraordinary and emblematic.
 Imprisoned in the Tower of London and tried at the Old Bailey, Marten was found guilty of High Treason only to be held captive for years on the equivalent of death row.
 During his captivity his letters to his mistress Mary Ward were stolen and published in an attempt to destroy his reputation.
 Witty, clever, loving, sardonic and never despairing, the letters offer a rare and extraordinary insight into the everyday life of a man in the Tower of London awaiting a sentence of death.
 The attempt to expose him as immoral instead revealed a tender and brave man.

 In John Worthen’s revelatory biography, Marten emerges from the shadows as a brilliantly clever, lively minded man, free of the fundamentalist zeal so common in his republican contemporaries.
 Marten never abandoned his beliefs in equality, in a representative parliament under a constitution (which he had helped to write) without a monarch or a House of Lords and, in that way, he should be seen as a very modern man.

 JOHN WORTHEN is a biographer and historian.
-Professor of D. H. Lawrence Studies at the University of Nottingham from 1994-2003, he is the author of critically-acclaimed biographies of D. H. Lawrence, T. S. Eliot and Robert Schumann.
+Professor of D. H. Lawrence Studies at the University of Nottingham from 1994-2003, he is the author of critically-acclaimed biographies of D. H. Lawrence, Robert Schumann, and T. S. Eliot.